 Many people try multiple anti-anxiety medications over their lifetime to find the best fit and adjust to changes in the way their body reacts to a given medication they had been taking previously.
 Here are some of the top anxiety medication options:

-Benzodiazepines, often called benzos, are a class of depressant medication that slows the speed of messages traveling between the body and brain.
+Benzodiazepines, often called benzos, are a class of medication that is a Central Nervous System Depressant that slows the speed of messages traveling between the body and brain.
 In addition to helping to relieve stress and anxiety, they can also help people sleep and have uses in the treatment of alcohol withdrawal and epilepsy.

 While benzodiazepines can serve a number of important medical purposes, they often aren’t the first option a doctor prescribes when an alternative option is available.
 This is because benzodiazepines have a high abuse and addiction potential.

 Even legitimate use has the potential to cause physical dependence, meaning a person may experience withdrawal if they suddenly stop taking their medication.
 If a person has regularly been using benzodiazepines, they should only stop taking them under medical supervision.
 Doctors will generally recommend a tapered approach to withdrawal in order to lessen the severity of withdrawal symptoms.

 It’s possible to overdose on benzodiazepines, which can potentially be life-threatening.
 The risk of an overdose increases dramatically when benzos are mixed with other drugs, especially other depressants, such as opioids.

 Selective serotonin reuptake inhibitors (SSRIs) are an antidepressant that can help treat a number of mental health conditions, including generalized anxiety disorder (GAD), panic disorder, depression, and more.

 SSRIs are frequently one of the first medications prescribed to a patient because they have low abuse potential and few side effects.
 This makes SSRIs, used in combination with talking therapy, one of the most popular anti-anxiety and antidepressant options.